make2explore/Tutorial-OpenCV-on-JetsonNano-with-CUDA-support/Enlarge-Swap/README.md

 </br>

 - You will see now RAM=4GB and Swap=6GB total (10GB), enough for OpenCV quick build limit
 - We have tested OpenCV *4.10.0-dev* instllation with above configuration.
-Which Worked flawlessly (09/09/24)
+Which worked flawlessly (09/09/24) lasted for 3.5 Hours aprrox.